Japanese Bobtail Cat Indoor Living Guide

 Vertical Space

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Japanese Bobtails have particular requirements based on their medium size, light shedding level, and genetic predispositions to obesity and urinary tract issues.
+Japanese Bobtails sit in the medium-size category, shed at a light level, and carry documented risk for obesity and urinary tract issues — those three factors drive most of the daily-care decisions.

 Window Perches